-From this table, we can see that the detection accuracy of proposed training program is improved compared to the original training program, but the accuracy of the abnormal wire defect has not been improved.
+From this table, we can see that the detection accuracy of proposed training program is improved compared to original training program, but the accuracy of the abnormal wire defect has not been improved.

-C. Comparison of two algorithms
+4.3 Comparison of Tow Algorithms

-From the above experiment, we can get the characteristics of the two algorithms.
+From the above experiment, we can find the characteristics of the two algorithms.
 The image processing algorithm has a high defect detection rate and can accurately detect small defects.
 However, the detection algorithms for each type of defect are different, which makes the algorithm not universal.
-The deep learning algorithm based on convolutional neural network has a high normal detection rate, but the detection rate of small defects is low.
+The deep learning algorithm based on CNN has a high normal detection rate, but the detection rate of small defects is low.
 However, the deep learning algorithm can be used for the detection of different defects, so the universality is better.

-V. Conclusion
+5 Conclusion

 This paper proposes two algorithms to detect the assembly defects of the atomizer.
-We designed corresponding image processing detection algorithm for different assembly defects, which has a 100% defect detection rate but a lower normal detection rate.
-We also proposed a deep learning detection algorithm based on convolutional neural network.
-It is based on the MobileNet network and our training program, which has a 100% normal detection rate but a lower defect detection rate.
+We designed a corresponding image processing detection algorithm for different assembly defects, which has a 100% defect detection rate but a lower normal detection rate.
+We also proposed a deep learning detection algorithm based on the MobileNet network and our training program, which has a 100% normal detection rate but a lower defect detection rate.
 Both algorithms have their own advantages and disadvantages.
-So when selecting an algorithm for a task, the characteristics of the algorithm and the actual requirements should match each other.
+Therefore, when selecting an algorithm for a task the characteristics of the algorithm and the actual requirements should match each other.
 For industrial detection, it is usually required that the defect can be detected 100%.
 So, the image processing algorithm is more suitable for our task.
 In future research, we will try to combine the advantages of the two algorithms to design a new algorithm.
 Improve algorithm universality while ensuring that defects are correctly detected.

-Acknowledgment
+ACKNOWLEDGMENTS

 The authors gratefully acknowledge the support provided by the Shenzhen Government Fund JSGG20170412143346791 and JCY20170413105740689.

-References
+REFERENCES

-Jiancheng Jia, “A machine vision application for industrial assembly inspection,” International Conference on Machine Vision, pp. 172-176, 2010.
+Jiancheng Jia.
+A machine vision application for industrial assembly inspection.
+International Conference on Machine Vision, pp. 172-176, 2010.

 Jing Wang, Xiaoyi Yang.
-“Auto-detect of machine vision and its application in assembling inspection,” World Congress on Intelligent Control and Automation, pp. 18-22, 2011.
+Auto-detect of machine vision and its application in assembling inspection.
+World Congress on Intelligent Control and Automation, pp. 18-22, 2011.

-Faisal Ardhy, Farkhad Ihsan Hariadi, “Development of SBC based machine-vision system for PCB board assembly automatic optical inspection,” International Symposium on Electronics and Smart Devices, pp. 386-393, November 2016.
+Faisal Ardhy, Farkhad Ihsan Hariadi.
+Development of SBC based machine-vision system for PCB board assembly automatic optical inspection.
+International Symposium on Electronics and Smart Devices, pp. 386-393, November 2016.

-Je-Kang Park, Bae-Keun Kwon, Jun-Hyub Park, and Dong-Joong Kang, “Machine learning-based imaging system for surface defect inspection,” International Journal of Precision Engineering and Manufacturing-Green Technology, vol. 3, no. 3, pp. 303-310, 2016.
+Je-Kang Park, Bae-Keun Kwon, Jun-Hyub Park, and Dong-Joong Kang.
+Machine learning-based imaging system for surface defect inspection.
+International Journal of Precision Engineering and Manufacturing-Green Technology, 3(3):303-310, 2016.

+Wu Tong, Chen Ping.
+X-ray based assembly correctness detection of internal parts of complex structural parts.
+Laser & Optoelectronics Progress, 55(4):174-182, 2018.

-A. Krizhevsky, I. Sutskever and G. Hinton, “Imagenet classification with deep convolutional neural networks,” Advances in Neural Information Processing Systems, vol. 25, pp. 1106–1114, 2012.
+A. Krizhevsky, I. Sutskever and G. Hinton.
+Imagenet classification with deep convolutional neural networks.
+Advances in Neural Information Processing Systems, 25:1106–1114, 2012.

-Simonyan K, Zisserman A, “Very deep convolutional networks for large-scale image recognition,” arXiv: 1409.1556, 2014.
+Simonyan K, Zisserman A. Very deep convolutional networks for large-scale image recognition. arXiv: 1409.1556, 2014.

-Howard A G, Zhu M, Chen B, et al, “Mobilenets: Efficient convolutional neural networks for mobile vision applications,” arXiv: 1704.04861, 2017.
+Howard A G, Zhu M, Chen B, et al. Mobilenets: Efficient convolutional neural networks for mobile vision applications. arXiv: 1704.04861, 2017.

-Sergey Ioffe, Christian Szegedy, “Batch Normalization: Accelerating deep network training by reducing internal covariate shift,” arXiv: 1502.03167v3, 2015.
+Sergey Ioffe, Christian Szegedy.
+Batch Normalization: Accelerating deep network training by reducing internal covariate shift. arXiv: 1502.03167v3, 2015.

-Sergey Zagoruyko, Nikos Komodakis, “Learning to compare image patches via convolutional neural networks,” IEEE Conference on Computer Vision and Pattern Recognition, pp. , 2015.
+Sergey Zagoruyko, Nikos Komodakis.
+Learning to compare image patches via convolutional neural networks.
+IEEE Conference on Computer Vision and Pattern Recognition, pp. 4353-4361, 2015.